compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How do you learn more about it?

-Check out the OWASP guides, the CISSP study guides, the Matsano challenges if you're interested in the crypto side, 2600 magazine, hackerOne for current competitions, system administrator educational resources for practical advice, and conferences for actually meeting people and immersing your brain in the whole crazy range of the field.
+Check out the OWASP guides, the CISSP study guides, the [Matasano](http://cryptopals.com/) challenges if you're interested in the crypto side, 2600 magazine, hackerOne for current competitions, system administrator educational resources for practical advice, and conferences for actually meeting people and immersing your brain in the whole crazy range of the field.

 ## How do you get a career in it?